alphagov/government-service-design-manual/kpis/customersatisfaction.md

 ## How to Measure User Satisfaction

-GOV.UK will provide a user satisfaction survey at the end of service and feed the results into the performance platform.
+GOV.UK will provide a user satisfaction survey at the end of your service and make this data available.

 ## What happens if a user exits the transaction mid way through?